-Our ethnicity pay gap is a measure of the percentage difference in the average hourly and bonus pay of The FA's Black, Asian, Mixed or other ethnic background ("BAME") employees and employees.
+Our ethnicity pay gap is a measure of the percentage difference in the average hourly and bonus pay of The FA's Black, Asian, Mixed or other ethnic background ('BAME') employees and the rest of our workforce.
 There is currently no legal obligation to publish any ethnicity pay data.
 However, The FA has chosen to voluntarily report our ethnicity figures as part of our ongoing commitment to transparent reporting beyond regulatory requirements.

 We understand that our employees' identification with ethnicity is a deeply sensitive and complex personal issue and that individuals will not always identify or associate themselves with one particular ethnicity or broad category of ethnicity.
-Therefore, whilst this analysis provides high level insight around ethnic diversity at The FA, we fully appreciate that this level of broad comparison may not highlight the differences faced by specific ethnic minorities.
+Therefore, whilst this analysis provides high-level insight around ethnic diversity at The FA, we fully appreciate that this level of broad comparison may not highlight the differences faced by specific ethnic minorities.